operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

  mariadb-service            NodePort    10.106.178.202   <none>        80:30685/TCP        3d4h
  ```

-- Get the port of mariadb-service :
+- Get the port of mariadb-service:

   From above command output, mariadb-service port is 30685